kushsharma1001/JavaLambdaExpressions/README.md

                     }
                   }

-Use like: printConditionally(people, p-> p.getFirstName.equals("Rahul")); //Assume a person class with firstName and lastName instance variables.
+Use like: printConditionally(people, p-> p.getFirstName.equals("Rahul")); //Assume a person class with firstName and lastName instance variables.*

-//Supplier is functional interface with one method only which doesnt take arguments and returns a object of type T. interface #Supplier{
+//Supplier is functional interface with one method only which doesnt take arguments and returns an object of type T. interface #Supplier{
 T get();
 }